June 03, 2020

 RudderStack has a control plane, data plane separation.
 Think of the control plane as the layer where you go and configure everything like you set up your sources, your destinations.
 You manage your users.
 That all happens in the control plane.
 Then we have this data plane.
 Through it, all the events flow through.
 The data plane kind of takes care of like persisting the events.

 One example of a transformation is – So you get an event in that other format.
 You want to send it to Google Analytics.
 You have to convert that into a format that Google Analytics handles.
 That is also implemented as a transformation, and we also allow users to define their own transformations.
-I mean, it’s particularly useful if you have like mobile SDKs and you want to change some event after the app has been shipped.
+I mean, it’s particularly useful if you have mobile SDKs and you want to change some event after the app has been shipped.
 All that can be done in the transformation.
 They’re the three main building blocks, the control plane, the data plane, and the transformation layer, which runs in the data plane.

 JM: Okay.
 I think the place to start as we’re walking through this is a client SDK.

 Uber, for example.
 You get the Uber app.
 It’s on your phone.
 There is probably some SDK in there that’s logging user events and understanding how the user is interacting with the platform to gather data and to make more intelligent offers to that user.
 Similarly, you have a client SDK, the RudderStack SDK.
 If I’m building my ridesharing competitor to Uber, I may want to have customer data infrastructure because I’m going to want to track my customers in the same way that Uber does.
 I have this client SDK and I can write events in my client code.
-So like in my Uber client, I can say every time a user opens the Uber app, I want to create an event that says user opened the app.
+So like in my Uber client, I can say every time a user opens the Uber app, I want to create an event that says the user opened the app.
 Then I want to send it to my RudderStack backend so I have a record of this event.

 Now, this becomes a really interesting architectural problem because if I’m scripting a ton of events, like if I’m just – A user opens a highly interactive app, they’re scrolling, they’re clicking, they’re swiping, they’re closing the app, they’re opening the app back up.
 There are all these events that you could generate.
 You could continuously send those events to your backend or you could buffer them.
 You could have them sit on the client for a little bit and then send them in bursts back to the server.
 You’ve got all these options for how to architect it.
 Tell me about how you’ve architected the client SDK.